hanyuone/Ways-to-NOT-make-money/README.md

     0.2-2: Partially fixed the savefile.

     0.2.1 (not to be confused with 0.2-1): Fully fixed the savefile, and fixed bugs.

+    0.2.2 (not to be confused with 0.2-2):
+        -Added a new upgrade, Better Click Boost (Costs $200000) -Changed the code for upgrades

 Things to add in the future: